 The Exponential Moving Average is similar to the Simple Moving Average but gives more weight to recent data points.
 This makes it more responsive to changes in price direction.
 To calculate it, you use a slightly different formula.

 A higher weight is placed on the most recent data, so the moving average line responds quicker to the latest price moves.
-This attempts to reduce one of the weaknesses in moving averages.
+This attempts to reduce one of moving averages’ weaknesses.
 This weakness is that the moving average is a lagging indicator, and depending on the length of the moving average, it can take time for the MA to start moving in the direction of the stock price.

 Weighted moving average